RosterElf Logo UK

 • Remove the employee from any roster that requires the expired licence.
 Do not allow regulated tasks to continue pending renewal.
 Update the roster immediately and notify the affected manager.

 • Notify the employee in writing.
-Document the date you became aware of the lapse and communicate clearly to the employee that they must not perform licensed work until their certificate is renewed and verified.
+Document the date you became aware of the lapse and communicate clearly that they must not perform licensed work until their certificate is renewed and verified.

 • Assess redeployment options.
 If the employee can perform other duties that do not require the expired licence, consider temporarily redeploying them while they complete renewal.